Fall TV Schedule 2021: What's on When? And Versus What?

-It’s never too early to start planning your viewing habits for the fall TV season (and get a jump on any new DVR conflicts!), so TVLine as is tradition is compiling a day-by-day, hour-by-hour grid of the primetime schedules for each broadcast network — and this year, it looks pretty normal!
+It’s never too early to start planning your viewing habits for the fall TV season (and get a jump on any new DVR conflicts!), so TVLine as is tradition has compiled a day-by-day, hour-by-hour grid of the primetime schedules for each broadcast network — and this year, it looks pretty normal!
 Whew.

-NBC, Fox, ABC and CBS have thus far unveiled their schedules, to be followed by The CW (on Tuesday, May 25).
+(Get details on the NBC, Fox, ABC, CBS and The CW schedules.)

 • NEW programming for the 2021-22 TV season is listed in the color RED.